 New York City Department of Housing Preservation and Development

 The New York City Department of Housing Preservation and Development (HPD) is the largest municipal developer of affordable housing in the nation.
-Over the past six years, HPD and the New York City Housing Development Corporation (HDC), in partnership with other key organizations, have carried out the Mayor’s New Housing Marketplace Plan (NHMP).
-Through the NHMP, they have created or preserved nearly 100,000 units of affordable housing.
+Over the past few years, HPD and the New York City Housing Development Corporation (HDC), in partnership with other key organizations, have created or preserved nearly 100,000 units of affordable housing.

 On HPD’s web site there are resources and information for developers, homebuyers, homeowners, housing education courses, residential building owners, residential tenants, apartment lotteries (both to rent and buy), Section 8, and Mitchell-Lama.

-Also, there is the ability to sign-up for HPD email updates (orange rectangle on the upper right-hand side of the home page).
+Also, there is the ability to sign-up for HPD email updates.

 - Home First Down Payment Assistance Program: Many New Yorkers want to buy a home but don't have enough money saved for their down payment and closing costs.
 The Home First Down Payment Assistance Program provides qualified homebuyers with up to 6% of a home's purchase price toward the down payment or closing costs on a 1-4 family home, a condominium, or a cooperative in one of the five boroughs of New York City.
 Check the web site for qualification requirements.